 The Escape Velocity of the object is 9 km/h.
 The Escape Velocity is the speed an object needs to be travelling in order to break free from the objects gravity.
 The larger an object is, the more velocity (speed) is needed to break free from the object.The Semi-Major Axis of the orbit is 20940, which is the furthest point from the centre to the edge of an elliptical point.

-The mass of the object is calculated at being 89,920,105,985,832 kg.
 The equatorial circumference of Thyone is 12.6 km.
-The mean radius of Thyone is 2.0 (assuming an albedo of 0.04) km.
-The surface area of Thyone is 50.27 km2.
-The surface gravity of the said item is 0.002 m/s2.
-The average orbit velocity, that is the speed at which it orbits is 8719.60 km/h.
+The surface area of Thyone is 50.27.
+The surface gravity of the said item is 0.002.
+The Mean orbit velocity, that is the speed at which it orbits is 8719.60 km/h.
 The is the average distance in km of the object is from its parent 21192000.00.

-The orbital inclination, the angle at which Thyone orbits in relation to the orbital plane is 148.819 degrees.
+The orbital inclination, the angle at which Thyone orbits in relation to the orbital plane is 148.5 degrees.
 The orbital eccentricity is 0.2377, it is the degree at which Thyone orbits close to a circular (0) orbit as opposed to an elliptical (1) orbit.